@ell.complex

 result : ell.Message = extract_person_info(text)

-person_info = result.structured[0]
+person_info = result.parsed

 print(f"Name: {person_info.name}, Age: {person_info.age}")